 - Wiltshire (South West) - Salisbury

 Your voucher is valid for ten months.
 Weight limits between centres will vary between 14.5 stone and 15 stone (at the Devon location a surcharge may be paid for weights up to 18 stone).
 At the Wiltshire location you will jump from approx 10,000ft.
+At the Lancaster location the height is 11,000ft.
 At the Peterborough location, the weight limit is 15 stone.
 Your weight will be checked on the day of the course.
 Please note the Lincolnshire location is available Monday - Friday only.
 For those under 18 years of age a separate signed letter of consent from a parent or guardian will be required before training commences.
 You will be required to complete and sign a 'Declaration of Fitness' to Parachute before training commences (this will be provided when your booking is confirmed).
 The minimum age for sport parachuting is 16 years.
 For those less than 18 years of age a separate signed letter of consent from a Parent or Guardian will be required before training commences.

 If you are 40 years of age or over you must obtain written approval from your Doctor on the 'Declaration of Fitness to Parachute' form before commencing training - this can be found here.